 Conserving Borneo’s forests is vital to saving our climate.
-Deforestation contributes to climate change (overall, it accounts for one-fifth of all greenhouse gas emissions – which is why Indonesia is the world’s third largest greenhouse gas emitter).
-This is why the Borneo Project works on international policy to conserve the climate and protect forest, Reduced Emissions on Avoided Deforestation and forest Degradation, or REDD.
-We believe that it is vital to save tropical forests to halt catastrophic climate change, but that those policies need to benefit the communities who live in and rely on those forests.
+This is why we work on international policy to conserve the climate, as well as on grassroots campaigns protecting forests on the ground.
+We believe that it is vital to save tropical forests to halt catastrophic climate change, and that policies and initiatives must benefit the communities who live in and rely on those forests in order to succeed.